migudel/angular-code-smell-catalog/code-smell/mixing_smart_and_dumb_components.md

 ## Description

-This code smell occurs when a component mixes business logic (such as data retrieval, transformation, and distribution) with presentation logic and view management.
+This code smell occurs when a component mixes business logic (such as data retrieval —via services-, transformation, and distribution) with presentation logic and view management.
 This usually indicates a flawed design or misuse of Angular's component model.

 The **Smart (container)** and **Dumb (presentational)** component pattern advocates for a clear separation of concerns: